 The following records contain lists of POWs held in Korea:

-The ICRC Archives holds lists of prisoners of war and internees of all nationalities for the Second World War.
+The International Committee of the Red Cross Archives holds lists of prisoners of war and internees of all nationalities for the Second World War.
 At present they are only taking search requests enquiries that meet certain criteria – see their website for further information.